 The twist of Sonnie’s edge is well made.
 Sonnie’s assault left her so broken that to survive they had to implant her brain into Khanivore, leaving Sonnie’s human form as the remote-controlled being.
 Her edge then is that every fight is a true fight to the death.
 This is a truly compelling side to her characterization and adds some dimension.

 The fight is easily the best part of the episode.
 Studio Blur did a great job of animating a fight that reveals aspects of the characterization of both fighters.
 We see Khanivore’s scrappy yet graceful control, Turboraptor’s wild blundering that conceals a cunning and deadly side, and Khanivore’s resolve to survive.
 The fight itself is truly dynamic without being disorienting, it keeps you on the edge of your toes, and it moves along the plot.
 In short, everything a good movie fight should be.

 Altogether, this made me want more.
 The story feels like it stopped just as it began, but instead of being frustrated at its truncation I just wanted to see more of this world than the 17-minute glimpse we got.
 It felt like it could have easily been 30 minutes, and I’d still likely want more.

 To conclude my thoughts on this rewatch of Sonnie’s Edge, a lot of my criticisms remained the same, and I bet they always will.
-However, the positives shone brighter, pulling this up to solidly in the middle of the pack by being an entertaining watch despite its lack of subtlety and uniqueness.
+However, the positives shone brighter, making for an fairly entertaining watch despite its lack of subtlety and uniqueness.